 A new Filipino middle class, educated American style, was hungry for PX goods.
 Home economics lessons have inculcated in the minds of the Filipinos that processed food, including canned food, was superior and more sanitary than fresh food available in the local markets.
 Those who could afford the prices frequented the PX stores where they bought canned food from America.
 I KNOW because my parents and parents-in-law, and their contemporaries, were among those regular customers.

 This middle class, wittingly or unwittingly, became a role model for the rest of the Filipino people.
 Their insatiable appetite for American goods was emulated.
 But because of the huge discrepancy between the price of American goods and the buying capacity of the average Filipino, American food, including canned fruit cocktail, was reserved for special occasions.

 Throughout my childhood, and even after I was no longer a child, Christmas and New Year were never without fruit salad made with canned fruit cocktail.
 At our house, at my grandparent’s house, at the house of uncles and aunts…

 For a long time, I accepted its presence as being part of Christmas tradition.
 Not until later, much later when I was already a mother and we had moved into our own house, did I wonder why, with the abundance of fresh fruits throughout the year, we were making fruit salad with canned fruit.
-Time to put an end to all that nonsense.

 Do I feel any tinge of regret or bitterness in admitting that fruit salad is not as Filipino as most like to think?